munki/macadmin-scripts/README.md

 This script can create disk images containing macOS Installer applications available via Apple's softwareupdate catalogs.

-Run `./installinstallmacos.py --help` to see the available options.
+Run `python ./installinstallmacos.py --help` to see the available options.

 The tool assembles "Install macOS" applications by downloading the packages from Apple's softwareupdate servers and then installing them into a new empty disk image.